kheeklab/privacyidea-docker/README.md

 make run
 ```

-Login to http://localhost with "admin"/"privacyidea".
+Login to http://localhost with **admin/privacyidea**

+> [!WARNING]
-> You must not use this in a production environment, since it contains fixed credentials and encryption keys!
+> :unlock: You must not use this in a production environment, since it contains fixed credentials and encryption keys!

 ## Configuration